saffron-lang/saffron/README.md

   - Import bytecode file
 - Discover files for import
 - List methods and accessing
-- Map and linked list types
+- ~~Map~~ and linked list types
 - Async networking
 - File I/O
 - Maybe something to do with currying?
 - Statements as expressions
+  - Allowing implicit return as the last stmt of a function
+  - Typechecking on if expressions?
 - Int and Float separation
+  - Both as Long / Doubles?
   - Arbitrary size ints?
 - Priority queue for async queuing
 - Exception handling
   - Only during runtime we can determine where to jump in the event of an error
   - Add try, catch but still encourage returning errors
   - Different handlers for different errors
   - Panic!
+- More complex typechecking that allows for referencing functions that are defined later

 ## Contributing Workflow